cleanup-plastics/cleanup/README.md

 - full-stack web application with CRUD functionalities
 - built with React, MongoDB, Node.js, HTML, CSS
+- front-end and back-end connected by building a RESTful API
 - developed in team work and pair programming